WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 the 07_rmStops directory to convert the files in a separate step.
 AlignmentProcessor will not, however, run KaKs_Calculator and codeml simultaneously, as this could require too much memory.

+#-------------------------------
+# 5. Run AlignmentProcessor on test data
+#-------------------------------

+Change directory into the AlignmentProcessor folder.
+Paste the followig into a terminal (change the output directory to the desired loaction):

+python AlignmentProcessor0.6.py --axt --kaks --ucsc -r green_anole \
+-i test.fa -o test/

+It should procude a text file with 17 lines.